EloiStree/Service/README.md

 # Service

 I am a self-taught freelance developer with a focus on Unity3D and virtual reality since the Oculus DK1.
-I am not the best developer in quality or productivity but I have two main quality:
+I am not the best developer in quality or productivity but I have two main qualities:
 - I am creative and love to find solution
 - I am not doing this job because I want to live of it but becase I love coding all day long.